Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 0x0000FFFF IO\_EXPANDER\_ID\_MASK

-### Destination ID
+### Address ID

-The last 2 bytes of the IOX Serial Number (MSB first) are used as the Destination ID.
+The last 2 bytes of the IOX Serial Number (MSB first) are used as the Address ID.
 This allows the GO device to identify the source of a message or, when the message is sent from the GO device, to identify the destination IOX.

 The GO device sends messages with ID 0x0000 meant for all IOXs, or with an ID between 0x0001 and 0xFFFF when it is targeted at a specific IOX.